 I also use spare pillows to prop around my back when I sleep - first trip I didnt and I rolled around in rough seas too much and popped the disc.
 (Thank you to the ship dr who did the morphine shot straight into my spine - kept me mobile for the next few landings).
 So next trips I used extra pillows and it stopped me from moving too much in bed when the sea was rough.

 Kapitan Khlebnikov Nov 2010 (West Antarctica, Weddell Sea, Riser Laarsen Coast, Sth Sandwhich & Sth Georgia Islands)

 Kapitan Khlebnikov Dec 2011 (Final voyage - East Antarctica & Heard Island)

-Sea Adventurer: Feb 2014 (East side of Antarctica Peninsular, South Georgia Is, Falkland Is).
+Sea Adventurer: Feb 2014 (Antarctica Peninsular, South Georgia Is, Falkland Is).